Pepesuchus: Description

 Pepesuchus is known from the holotype MN 7005-V, which consists of nearly complete skeleton and skull, and from the paratype MCT 1788-R, a nearly complete skull and lower jaw likely from the same locality of the holotype.
 The specimens were recovered from the Presidente Prudente Formation of the Bauru Group of the northern Paraná Basin, between the cities of Pirapozinho and Presidente Prudente.
 In 2019, new fossil material from the Adamantina Formation was described.

 The skull of Pepesuchus is roughly triangular when viewed from above and is covered in small pits.
 The jaws are lined with many small pointed teeth.
 Like other sebecians, Pepesuchus has ziphodont teeth that are laterally compressed and serrated.
-17 teeth are present in each maxilla, the most of any sebecian after Stolokrosuchus.
+A total of 17 teeth are present in each maxilla, the most of any sebecian after Stolokrosuchus.
 There are also numerous dentary teeth in the lower jaw, with the foremost ones directed in a slight forward position.
 The snout of Pepesuchus is somewhat wider than those of other peirosaurids and has a slight upward curve.